macnod/dc-utilities/README.md

 ## read-time (TAG)
 Reads the time that was marked with the name given in TAG.
 See the mark-time function.

+## replace-extension (FILENAME NEW-EXTENSION)
+This function replaces the file extension in FILENAME with the file extension provided in NEW-EXTENSION.

 ## replace-regexs (TEXT LIST-OF-REGEX-REPLACEMENT-PAIRS &KEY IGNORE-CASE)
 Searches through TEXT for substrings that match the regexs in LIST-OF-REGEX-REPLACEMENTS and replaces those substrings with the corresponding replacements in LIST-OF-REGEX-REPLACEMENTS.
 Use the IGNORE-CASE parameter if you want case-insensitive matches.
 Here's an example: